Our deer hunting is limited to archery only and there will be no more than 6 hunters on the

 property at one time.
 The hunting is unguided, however we will do all we can to assist you

-check the 18 cameras in our system every day without disturbing deer.
-There are 60+
+cameras in our system every day without disturbing deer.
+In 2018, we were able to view

 There are many different types of terrain on the farm and therefore different types of hunting